ldpacl/slot_machine_game_repo/README.md

 This is a game built in python for beginners.
-The python code contains all the fundamentals of python not going to avanced topics like Data structures and Algorithms.
+The python code contains all the fundamentals of python not going to advanced topics like Data structures and Algorithms.

 This game is configured to run in the terminal.